jessicarush/javascript-notes/document_object_model.md

 document.querySelectorAll('.js-nav');      // returns a NodeList
 ```

 Note you don't have to search the whole document.
-You can use these methods to search within a specific element too.
+You can use these methods to search within a specific element too. `getElementById` is the only one of these methods that is always called on `document` because obviously since id's are unique, there's no need to search a specific element.

 ```javascript
 const section = document.getElementById('section-one');